-QC An abbreviation for quality code.
+QC An abbreviation for quality control or, where followed by a number, an abbreviation for quality code.
 For example, a quality code of 600 may be referred to as QC 600.

 quality assurance (QA) Checking to ensure procedures have been followed, so that an acceptable product is likely to be achieved.